Vauxhall Viva Review 2018

 The Viva is not about to take the car industry by storm, its not breaking any molds, and not doing anything more than it needs to.

 Its a city car, it has five seats, and has a decent boot size and its built in the UK.

-Further more despite having a bad credit score you can lease a viva from Ultracar from as little as £199 + VAT per month… so whats not to love!
+Further more despite having a bad credit score you can lease a Vauxhall Viva from as little as £199 + VAT per month… so whats not to love!